frank-zago/isp55e0/README.md

 So the wheel has to be re-invented.

+There is also https://github.com/MarsTechHAN/ch552tool, which I found out after starting this project.

 A drawback of these devices is that the firmware has to be sent encrypted to the device.
 This is just annoying.
 The encrypting algorithm is not known to me, but it is rather weak since it's